Scheduling Information for Currently Enrolled

 - You must register through the online registration system to take an exam.

 - Before scheduled exam date, students should notify the instructor of scheduled make-up exam date and review instructor’s guidelines, instructions, and materials that may be used on the exam.

-- Student should ask the instructor to deliver exam to Testing and Assessment Information Desk before their scheduled testing date.
+- Student should ask the instructor to deliver exam to Testing and Assessment Center at least four days before their scheduled testing date.
 Specific exam delivery instructions are available in the instructor instructions.

 - Students are responsible for providing any materials needed for testing such as calculators, blue books, and pencils.
 Proctors will provide and collect all scratch paper at the end of the exam.

 - Students should report to the Testing and Assessment Center, Room 1826, at least 15 minutes prior to their scheduled make-up time.

 - Before being seated for the exam, students are required to provide an official, non-expired, and current picture ID.

 - Students must know their instructor’s name and the class name.